 My primary fields of interest are economic psychology and decision making.
 I do my research in such fields as risk perception, risk taking, psychology of money, and behavioral finance.
 I am Associate Editor of the Journal of Economic Psychology and serve as a reviewer in many journals in such fields as social psychology, cognitive psychology, decision making, economic psychology.
-In 2014 I was elected President Elect of the International Association of Applied Psychology, Division of Economic Psychology.
+In 2018 I was elected President of the International Association of Applied Psychology, Division of Economic Psychology.

 - Applied Social Psychology